 The Common Shares have traded both at a premium and a discount to net asset value ("NAV").
 The Fund cannot predict whether Common Shares will trade in the future at a premium or discount to NAV.
-The provisions of the 1940 Act generally require that the public offering price of common shares (less any underwriting commissions and discounts) must equal or exceed the NAV per share of a company's common stock.
+The provisions of the 1940 Act generally require that the public offering price of common shares (less any underwriting commissions and discounts) must equal or exceed the NAV per share of a company's common stock (calculated within 48 hours of pricing).
 The Fund's issuance of Common Shares may have an adverse effect on prices in the secondary market for the Fund's Common Shares by increasing the number of Common Shares available, which may put downward pressure on the market price for the Fund's Common Shares.
 Shares of common stock of closed-end investment companies frequently trade at a discount from NAV, which may increase investors' risk of loss.

 Investing in our securities involves certain risks.
 You could lose some or all of your investment.
-See "Investment Objectives, Policies and Risks" beginning on page 20 of the accompanying Prospectus.
+See "Investment Objectives, Policies and Risks" beginning on page 23 of the accompanying Prospectus and "Financial Leverage Risk" on page 16 of the accompanying Prospectus.
 You should consider carefully these risks together with all of the other information contained in this Prospectus Supplement and the accompanying Prospectus before making a decision to purchase our securities.